 There’s already a pretty robust backup system that’s built into the two most popular consumer operating systems, Mac or Windows, with instructions for Linux later in this article as well.

 If you’re a Mac user, there’s a great backup tool at your fingertips called Time Machine.
 To open Time Machine preferences,

 1. Сhoose Apple menu →

 3. When Time Machine is turned on, it automatically backs up your Mac and performs hourly, daily, and weekly backups of your files.

-If you use Time Machine with Apple File System (APFS), your computer will not only copy everything on your backup disk but also take local snapshots of files that have changed on your local disk to recover them later if need be.
+If you use Time Machine with Apple File System (APFS), your computer will not only copy everything on your backup disk but also take local snapshots of files that have changed on your local disk to recover them later, if necessary.
 Unless you deselect Back Up Automatically, these snapshots are taken hourly.

-Windows 10’s integrated Back and Restore feature can be found in Start Menu →
+Windows 10’s integrated Backup and Restore feature can be found in Start Menu →

 Update & Security →

 The Backup tool enables you to create a system snapshot or a repair disk in case Windows fails.
 A system snapshot is a full copy of your entire Windows system drive.
 In the event you need to restore it, will be the same as it was on the day of the backup.